mukulpadwal/ChitraSetu/README.md

 ## Usage

 Once the development server is running, you can access the application at `http://localhost:3000`.
-From here, you can explore the various features of SnapTrade, including user authentication, product management, and order processing.
+From here, you can explore the various features of **ChitraSetu**, including user authentication, product management, and order processing.

 ## Contributing

-We welcome contributions to SnapTrade!
+We welcome contributions to **ChitraSetu**!
 If you would like to contribute, please follow these steps:

-1. Fork the repository.
+1. **Fork** the repository.
 2. Create a new branch:
     ```bash
     git checkout -b feature-branch